 I’ve touched on SGA’s lack of weight before, but him becoming more confident in his pull-up shot (and hitting it more effectively) could do wonders for his career.

 Pull-up threes only accounted for 3.1 percent of SGA’s total shots last season and he converted on a measly 31.8 percent of them.
 While it’s unfair to expect him to have a De’Aaron Fox type leap going into his second year, it’s interesting to know that during Fox’s rookie year, 9.4 percent of his attempts were pull-up threes.
 That number increased to 12.9 percent in his sophomore season and his percentage rose from 31.9% to 35.2% on those shots.
 While Fox’s attempts almost all came with 4+ feet between him and the closest defender, these are the types of leaps you have to make in order to move into the upper echelon of guards on offense.

 The Thunder have set themselves up for a rebuild quite nicely with the addition of Shai Gilgeous-Alexander.
 He has all the tools to be a potential all-star in this league as he continues to grow both physically and mentally with more and more experience on the floor.
-While I don’t see a path for SGA to become the best player on a championship-caliber team, I do the potential for him to be the 2nd or 3rd best player on a contender in the mold of someone like Jrue Holiday.
+While I don’t see a path for SGA to become the best player on a championship-caliber team, I do the potential for him to be the second or third best player on a contender in the mold of someone like Jrue Holiday.
 Gilgeous-Alexander will be just one of the many pieces of the puzzle that Sam Presti will try to fit into a championship-winning team.